- What is therapy?

 - How long is each session?

-Sessions for adults are 50 minutes.
-Sessions for children are 45 minutes.
+Sessions for adults and couples are 50 minutes.

 - Do you just sit there and say “uh-huh?”